How do you choose the right subject line without coming across as "spammy"?

 2. Engage (the next line of what you say),

-Figure out who your target market is as specifically as possible and then get into their heads and determine what they want and what their frustrations are, so that you can determine their "Hot Buttons".
+Figure out who your target market is as specific as possible and then get into their heads and determine what they want and what their frustrations are so that you can determine their "hot buttons".
 Make sure your subject line mentions one of their hot buttons.
-Example: "Do you want your favorite gourmet food brought to you?"
+For example, "Do you want your favorite gourmet food brought to you?"

-The Engage line is to let them know that you are going to take care of their want or frustration.
-This step is often forgotten Example: "Read and learn how you can easily obtain great food that you want without having to go miles away and wait to be served."
+The engage line is to let them know that you are going to take care of their want or frustration.
+This step is often forgotten.
+For example, "Read and learn how you can easily obtain great food that you want without having to go miles away and wait to be served."

 Educate means that you help them make a good buying decision.
-(See example below) Example: "Here is why getting food from a mobile source is the preferred way to eat...(etc.)"
+For example, "Here is why getting food from a mobile source is the preferred way to eat..."